huff-dev/gemini-desktop-minimal/README.md

 ## Installation

 ### Windows
-1. Download the `Gemini Setup 1.0.0.exe` from the [Releases](https://github.com/curlcreep/gemini-desktop-minimal/releases) page.
+1. Download the `Gemini Setup.exe` from the [Releases](https://github.com/curlcreep/gemini-desktop-minimal/releases) page.
 2. Run the installer to install the application.

 ### Linux
-1. Download the `Gemini-1.0.0.AppImage` or `gemini_1.0.0_amd64.deb` from the [Releases](https://github.com/curlcreep/gemini-desktop-minimal/releases) page.
+1. Download the `Gemini.AppImage` or `gemini_amd64.deb` from the [Releases](https://github.com/curlcreep/gemini-desktop-minimal/releases) page.
 2. For AppImage:
-   - Make it executable: `chmod +x Gemini-1.0.0.AppImage`
+   - Make it executable: `chmod +x Gemini.AppImage`
    - Run the file.
 3. For DEB:
-   - Install using: `sudo dpkg -i gemini_1.0.0_amd64.deb`
+   - Install using: `sudo dpkg -i gemini_amd64.deb`

 ## Development